Skip to main content

 Step 6: Provision Phone Number

-Now let’s provision a phone number in your desired area with.
+Now provision a phone number in your desired area.
 API Call: POST /v1.0/numbers/provision

 {